Does your car insurance and registration have to be under the same name?

 Secured with SHA-256 Encryption

-Yes, there are a number of situations where it makes sense to purchase car insurance for someone else’s vehicle.
 For example, if you’re a parent or guardian and your college-aged child owns their own car but has left it at home while they’re away at an out-of-state school, your insurance company may be able to help you purchase an insurance policy for the parked or stored car.
-(For more information, read our “Can you insure a car that is not in your name?“).
+Find out why you need car insurance.

 Here are a few other situations where it might make sense to purchase insurance for someone else’s vehicle: